Passiflora (Passion Vine)

 • Digestive Comfort: Settles nervous stomach and stress-related digestive upset

 The therapeutic effects come from active compounds like chrysin, vitexin, and flavonoids.
-These substances work together to influence GABA receptors in your brain, promoting relaxation without drowsiness.
+These substances work together to influence GABA receptors in your brain.
+The result?
+Relaxation without drowsiness or mental fog.

-Traditional healers worldwide have used Passiflora for restlessness, insomnia, and nervous disorders for generations.
-Modern herbalists continue this tradition, often pairing it with complementary herbs like valerian or lavender for stronger results.
+Traditional healers worldwide have relied on Passiflora for restlessness, insomnia, and nervous disorders for generations.
+Modern herbalists continue this tradition.
+Many pair it with complementary herbs like valerian, lemon balm, or lavender for enhanced results.

-The herb stands out for its mild action and safety profile.
+What makes this herb stand out is its mild action and excellent safety profile.
 Users don’t typically build tolerance or need higher doses over time.
-Most people feel calming effects within an hour.
+Most people notice calming effects within 30 to 60 minutes of consumption.
+Whether enjoyed as a tea, tincture, or in smoking blends, the effects remain consistent and dependable.

-Recent studies suggest possible cardiovascular and anti-inflammatory benefits, though more research is needed.
+Recent studies also suggest possible cardiovascular and anti-inflammatory benefits, though more research is needed to confirm these effects.

 Always consult your healthcare provider before using herbs, especially if pregnant, nursing, or taking medications.